IGM-202-2225/project-2-maffiemaffie/README.md

 ### Depression (realized the freeway was inaccessible)

-**Objective:** Car drives away from the freeway with the knowledge that the freeway ramp is closed.
+**Objective:** Car drives away from the freeway, enlightened with the knowledge that the freeway ramp is closed.

 #### Steering Behaviors

-- Flee - the targeted freeway ramp
+- Flee - The targeted freeway ramp
 - Obstacles - Traffic cones
-- Seperation - Other cars
+- Separation - Other cars

 #### State Transistions

-- _List all the ways this agent can transition to this state_

-## _Agent 2 Name_

-_A brief explanation of this agent._

-### _State 1 Name_

-**Objective:** _A brief explanation of this state's objective._
+- This car is sufficiently close to it's freeway ramp target

+## STUDENT DRIVER STUPID DUMB STUDENT DRIVER UH OH STUDENT DRIVER

+DRIVES ERRATICALLY AND IS STUPID AND AVOIDS ALL FREEWAY RAMPS BECAUSE IT'S TOO SCARED AND DUMB.

+### PANIC (panic)

+**Objective:** SURVIVE

 #### Steering Behaviors

-- _List all behaviors used by this state_
+- Flee - ALL CARS
-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles - ALL CARS
-- Seperation - _List all agents this state seperates from_
+- Separation - ALL CARS

 #### State Transistions

-- _List all the ways this agent can transition to this state_

-### _State 2 Name_

-**Objective:** _A brief explanation of this state's objective._
+- Gets too close to another car
+- Gets too close to the freeway

+### anxiety ._.

+**Objective:** wander around and don't get hit

 #### Steering Behaviors

-- _List all behaviors used by this state_
+- Wanders
-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles - Traffic cones
-- Seperation - _List all agents this state seperates from_
+- Separation - Other cars

 #### State Transistions

-- _List all the ways this agent can transition to this state_
+- calms down (panics for sufficiently long)

 ## Sources

--   _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_
+- me i made it its all mine i made everything im the best its mine

 ## Make it Your Own

-- _List out what you added to your game to make it different for you_
+- i drew all the sprites
 - _If you will add more agents or states make sure to list here and add it to the documention above_
 - _If you will add your own assets make sure to list it here and add it to the Sources section